Tr4pSt3R/temptations/temptation-from-satan's-point-of-view/satan's-opposition-of-god's-people.md

   * the whole world is swept into this deception.
 The fear of God is lost when man is placed under the conviction that there is neither Heaven nor Hell.
 Cults disseminate these "_doctrine of demons_"\(1 Tim.
 4:1\).

   * Goodness is no guarantee of protection from deception.
-It may be good to desire to broaden the boarders of our minds through learning and following after our natural desires.
-Our natural desire will form the substance of our curiousity.
+It may be good to have a desire to broaden the boarders of our minds through learning by following our curiousity.
 The instructions of our natural mind must be subject to the influence of the Holy Spirit. **The guidance of the Holy Spirit is our surest protection against temptation arising from deception**.

 * Have you been given a wrong impression of who God is?